-San Mateo County, Hello Housing, and the Cities of East Palo Alto, Pacifica, and Redwood City partnered to launch the One Stop Shop Program in August 2019.
-Participating homeowners receive no-cost support from Hello Housing with the design, permitting, and project management involved with building an ADU.

-Habitat for Humanity Monterey Bay partners with the City of Santa Cruz, Santa Cruz County, and Senior Network Services to operate the My House My Home Program, which has been building affordable ADUs for low income senior homeowners in the area for several years.
+- San Mateo County, Hello Housing, and the Cities of East Palo Alto, Pacifica, and Redwood City partnered to launch the One Stop Shop Program in August 2019.
+Participating homeowners receive no-cost support from Hello Housing with the design, permitting, and - San Mateo County, Hello Housing, and the Cities of East Palo Alto, Pacifica, and Redwood City partnered to launch the One Stop Shop Program in August 2019.
+Participating homeowners receive no-cost support from Hello Housing with the design, permitting, and project management involved with building an ADU. - Habitat for Humanity Monterey Bay partners with the City of Santa Cruz, Santa Cruz County, and Senior Network Services to operate the My House My Home Program, which has been building affordable ADUs for low income senior homeowners in the area for several years.